 - Furniture and Furnishings – The Furniture and Furnishings (Fire) (Safety)Regulations 1988 (amended 1989 & 1993) - soft furnishings (such as mattresses, sofas, bed bases, cushions and padded headboards) must meet fire resistance standards and bear a permanent label confirming this.
 If compliance cannot be proved, the item must be removed and replaced

-- Fire safety equipment - as recommended in the LACORS fire safety guide a minimum of one smoke alarm BSEN54-7:2001 (to be tested annually), one fire blanket BSEN1869:117 and BS 7944:1997, one powder fire extinguisher BS5306-3-2009 (fire extinguishers installations and equipment on premises) and one heat detector in the kitchen.
+- Fire safety equipment - as recommended in the LACORS fire safety guide a minimum of one smoke alarm BSEN54-7:2001 per floor (to be tested annually), one fire blanket BSEN1869:117 and BS 7944:1997, one powder fire extinguisher BS5306-3-2009 (fire extinguishers installations and equipment on premises) and one heat detector in the kitchen.
 Additional fire safety equipment may be required as recommended by LACORS.
-Properties with gas also require carbon monoxide detectors to be fitted.
+Properties with gas also require carbon monoxide detectors to be fitted

 NB: The penalty for failure to comply with statutory safety legislation is currently a maximum of £5,000 and/or 6 month’s imprisonment for each offence.
 This can be harsher in the case of injury or fatality.